What is HIV?

 How do I know if I have HIV?

-- You may start to experience flu-like symptoms have a sexual encounter
+- You experience flu-like symptoms 2-4 weeks after an unprotected sexual encounter.

 - You may be notified by a sexual partner